8e3/combinations/README.md

 ## What about longer combinations ⁉️

 Sadly, due to GitHub's file size limitations I'm not able to provide any bigger lists.
-However you can **easily** create lists of **five, six, seven, eight, nine,** etcetera letter combinations on your own, following the steps below!
+However you can **easily** create lists of **five, six, seven, eight, nine,** et cetera letter combinations on your own, following the steps below!

 <br>